 The Schedule Plan option covers services by any licensed dentist, denturist or dental hygienist (under dentist's supervision).
-Once you pay the deductible, benefits for basic services are paid according to the Schedule of Dental Allowances on page 89.
+Once you pay the deductible, benefits for basic services are paid according to the Schedule of Dental Allowances on page 96; benefits for orthodontic services are paid as described on page 95.